whitphx/stlite/README.md

 );
 ```

+## File system

+_stlite_ executes your Python code on [Pyodide](https://pyodide.org/) in a browser, and Pyodide has its own Linux-like file system isolated from the host OS (see [Pyodide's](https://pyodide.org/en/stable/usage/file-system.html) or [Emscripten's](https://emscripten.org/docs/api_reference/Filesystem-API.html) documents about the FS for details).
+The source code and data files are mounted on the file system, and the Python code can access it.
+So, for example, what `open("path/to/file")` reads or writes is the file on the file system virtually existing in the browser, not a file on the host OS.

+The default file system ([`MEMFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs)) is ephemeral, so the files saved in the directories are lost when the page is reloaded.
+The root `/` and some directories including home are mounted as `MEMFS`, the ephemeral file system, by default.

-### Data persistence
+### File persistence with IndexedDB backend

+To persist the files across the app restarts, you can use the IndexedDB-based file system ([`IDBFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)).
+The files saved in the directories mounted with `IDBFS` are stored in the browser's IndexedDB, so they are persistent across the app restarts.

-You can mount the IndexedDB-based file system ([`IDBFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs)) to the specified directories by passing the `idbfsMountpoints` option as below.
-The mounted file system is persistent across the page reloads and the browser sessions, while the default file system ([`MEMFS`](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs)) is ephemeral.
+In the case of `@stlite/mountable`, you can mount the IndexedDB-based file system, `IDBFS` to the specified directories in the virtual file system, by passing the `idbfsMountpoints` option as below.
+The mounted file system is persistent across the page reloads and the browser sessions.

 ```js
 stlite.mount(